VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/_Driver-Configuration.rst

 Once configured, the Master Driver Agent is :ref:`configured and deployed <test-agent-deployment>` in a manner similar to any other agent.

-The Master Driver Agent along with Historian Agents replace the functionality of sMap from VOLTTRON 2.0 and thus sMap is no longer a requirement for VOLTTRON.

 .. _MasterDriverConfig:
 Master Driver Agent Configuration
 ---------------------------------